Code-Institute-Submissions/MS1-Catsitting/README.md

 ```
 - As a first time user, I want to read about the company's services so that I can assess whether they fit my needs
-- As a first time user, I want to look at prices so that I can check that I can afford services on offer.
+- As a first time user, I want to look at prices so that I can check wether I can afford their services.

 - As a business owner, I want to provide clear and concise information so that I can advertise services and pricing.
 - As a business owner, I want a call for action so that I can generate leads.